Best Laptops for Mechanical Engineering Students

 What Mechanical Engineering Students Actually Need

-Before you spend your money, let me be blunt about the minimum specs.
-I’ve seen too many students buy underpowered machines and then struggle through their entire degree.
-Here’s what you need as a baseline for running CAD software, FEA simulations, and engineering applications without constant freezing.
+Before spending money, know the minimum specs.
+These are the baseline numbers for running CAD software, FEA simulations, and engineering applications without constant freezing.

 • Processor: Intel Core i7 or AMD Ryzen 7 (minimum). i9/Ryzen 9 if your budget allows it.
 Multi-core performance matters for rendering and simulations.